 - The most successful entries relate their results back to the original objectives.

 - Although statistics can be impressive, there’s no point in trying to force them in if they aren’t relevant to the category.

 - Clear objectives ensure the judges can appropriately assess the results.

 Use convincing but informative language

-- However, avoid using unnecessary jargon to make your project sound more interesting – the chances are that it will make the project seem unclear and vague.
+However, avoid using unnecessary jargon to make your entry sound exciting as it can make the project seem vague and unclear

 Provide accurate and clear information

 - Ensure all cross-referenced information matches up, as our expert panel of judges will check this.
 For example, in the past we have seen examples of visual evidence which is contradictory to the entry statement

 - It is preferable to provide actual figures rather than percentages.
 If you do use percentages however, make sure you provide the judges with a clear context of the audience/sector.
 This will allow the judges to understand and make better sense of your entry.

 - If you are entering one project into multiple categories make sure you tailor your entry to fit each category.